IABTechLab/ucid/spec/UCID v1.0 DRAFT.md

 **September 2021**

-**About Extreme Reach**

-Extreme Reach (ER) is the global leader in creative logistics.
-Its end-to-end technology platform moves creative at the speed of media, simplifying the activation and optimization of omnichannel campaigns for brands and agencies with unparalleled control, visibility and insights.

-One global creative-to-media supply chain answers the challenges of a complex marketing landscape and an equally complicated infrastructure under the global advertising ecosystem.
-The company's groundbreaking solution integrates all forms of linear TV and non-linear video workflow seamlessly with talent payments and rights management.
-Now, brands and agencies can optimize campaigns as fast as consumer consumption shifts across linear TV, CTV, OTT, addressable TV, mobile, desktop, and video-on-demand.

-Extreme Reach connects brand content with consumers across media types and markets, fully illuminating the marketing supply chain for a clear view of creative usage, waste, performance and ROI.

-Extreme Reach operates in 140 countries and 45 languages, with 1,100 team members serving 90 of the top 100 global advertisers and enabling $150 billion in video ad spend around the world.
-More than half a billion creative brand assets are managed in ER’s creative logistics platform.

-Learn more about Extreme Reach at [www.extremereach.com](https://www.extremereach.com).

 **License**

 Universal Creative Identification Framework Specification is licensed under a Creative Commons Attribution 3.0 License.
 To view a copy of this license, visit[ creativecommons.org/licenses/by/3.0/](http://creativecommons.org/licenses/by/3.0/) or write to Creative Commons, 171 Second Street, Suite 300, San Francisco, CA 94105, USA.